Dentistry has the power to transform lives.

 Second, you will need to perform well in an admissions test.
-Know how these tests are run, find out the best resources to use and start your preparation early.
+Learn how these tests are run, find out the best resources to use, and start your preparation early.

 If you’re applying as a school leaver or for undergraduate dentistry, it’s likely you’ll have to take the University Clinical Aptitude Test (UCAT ANZ).
-The UCAT ANZ is a 2 hour, multiple choice, computer-based exam.
+The UCAT ANZ is a two-hour, multiple choice, computer-based exam.
 It’s known for being extremely time pressured.

 You’ll be interviewed by a panel of interviewers.
-Interviewers will ask you a series of questions.
-They may also ask you follow up questions.
-Semi-structured interviews have a less rigid format and are more likely to ask you questions specific to you.
+Interviewers will ask you a series of questions and may also ask follow up questions.
+Semi-structured interviews have a less rigid format and are more likely to ask questions specific to you.

-You’ll rotate around stations, and at each station you’ll have a new interviewer and a new interview question or task.
-This format is much more structured, you’ll have a set amount of time at each station and all students will be asked the same questions.
+You’ll rotate around stations, and have a new interviewer and new interview question or task at each station.
+This format is much more structured as you’ll have a set amount of time at each station and all students will be asked the same questions.

 Reflect on your motivations for dentistry, do readings around common dental topics and issues, and find out what dental school and dental career looks like.

 Ask friends or family to help you out with mock interviews.
-This will help you become better at giving smooth, coherent answers.
-Interviews are always nerve racking.
-It’s important that you stay calm and make your answer relevant to the question.
+This will help you become better at giving smooth and coherent answers.
+Interviews are always nerve racking so it’s important that you stay calm and make your answer relevant to the question.

-Becoming a dentist can take 5 or more years depending on the path you choose.
-A standard 5 year undergraduate degree in dentistry will allow you to practise once you’ve graduated.
+Becoming a dentist can take five or more years depending on the path you choose.
+A standard 5-year undergraduate degree in dentistry will allow you to practise once you’ve graduated.

-Graduate entry degrees are 4 years long, but you need to already hold at least a bachelor's degree to take this path.
-This means that doing a graduate entry pathway would take you at least 7 years, and if you chose to do a masters or any other degree after your bachelor’s it can take even longer.
+Graduate entry degrees are four years long, but you need to already hold at least a bachelor's degree to take this path.
+This means that doing a graduate entry pathway would take you at least seven years, and if you chose to do a masters or any other degree after your bachelor’s it can take even longer.

 The Australian Dental Association suggests that dentistry is an ideal career for people that enjoy specific activities.
-This would mean that dental schools will want students skilled in those areas as they will most likely be able to become good dentists.
-These skills include:
+This means dental schools are looking for students skilled in those areas as they will most likely be able to become good dentists.

-Although work experience is not compulsory, having work experience will give you an advantage at interviews.
+Although work experience isn't compulsory, having work experience could give you an advantage at interviews.
 It’s likely that you may be asked some questions about your understanding of what a career in dentistry entails.